 Once you’ve successfully found the leak, start by switching off the water mains.

-Then, proceed to remove the flooring around the location of the leak so you can get access to the pipe.
-The exact way to go about this will depend on the type of flooring you have and how it’s been laid in the first place.
-In any event, make sure you always follow the manufacturer’s instructions.
+Then, proceed to remove the flooring around the location of the leak to get access to the pipe.
+The exact method to do this will depend on the type of flooring you have and how it was laid first.
+Regardless, always follow the manufacturer’s instructions.

 Depending on the extent of the damage, you can choose to fix it using either one of the following methods.